mapmeld/mapplz-ruby/WISHLIST.md

 * Is there an advantage to MapPLZ over rgeo?
 * How does Leaflet-Rails offer its views, and should MapPLZ be more like that?

+# Files

+* Convert shapefile to WGS84?
+* Install gdal on Travis CI?

+# Exports

+* For export all to GeoJSON, select all from DB

 # PostGIS

 * Load GeoItem results from any PostGIS geometry
+* Multiple property queries
 * Geospatial index needed?

 # MongoDB

 * Load GeoItem results from any MongoDB geometry
+* Results returned from near: limited and sorted?
+In all languages?

 # Visualizations
 * Should render_html produce a full page with Leafletjs.com scripts and stylesheets?